Epicure (band): History

 During that year, both "Armies Against Me" and "Life Sentence", were picked up by Triple J. These appeared on their third album, The Goodbye Girl (March 2004), which peaked at No. 88 on the ARIA Albums Chart.
 The band spent 2003–04 touring Australia, particularly in regional areas.
 They supported shows by Pete Murray, the Beautiful Girls, Xavier Rudd, the Whitlams, and Monique Brumby.
 A dispute between the band and Shannon occurred in mid-2004, which resulted in his replacement on keyboards by Heath McCurdy.
 Their third full-length album, Main Street, was released in October 2005, and it provided the single "Tightrope Walker".

 In late 2006, Houlihan was replaced by Mick Hubbard (ex–Jen Cloher) on lead guitar.
 During June–July 2007, the band took a break from recording their next album, Postcards from a Ghost, and played support slots for Mia Dyson on the east coast of Australia.
 Epicure posted a video of recording sessions on Myspace and asked fans to choose between "Landslide" and "Cobra Kisses" for the album's lead single; "Cobra Kisses" was chosen and issued.
 Postcards from a Ghost followed in October 2008 via Down in Flames/MGM.
 For the album, in addition to the core band members, they used session musicians Chris Brodieon on pedal steel guitar; Jason Bunn on viola; Dani Fry and Sianne Lee on backing vocals; Caewen Martin on cello; Jodi Moore on electric violin; Stu Syme on tambourine; Jenny Thomas on violin; and Erki Veltheim on viola.
 In February 2010, the band announced their final tour, Quietly into the Night, before disbanding in May.

 Afterwards

 Juan Alban issued his debut solo extended play, Too Long in Flight, in March 2011.

+Return

+In late 2025, the band announced via social media that they would be returning and releasing new music.
+They released their first single in over 15 years, Is There Any Way Out Now, in July 2026, and released two further EPs shortly after.
+They followed this by announcing their latest album, Evenings in Honduras, which was released in August 2026.